Social.fm: IM Artist Program

 The IM Artist program was in beta and free.

 Social.FM Madwords

 Social.FM Madwords was a contextual advertising system that enabled advertisers to target text placements by artist or music genre.
 The text placements were displayed in the "Sponsored Links" section of a webpage upon a search for artist or genre (such as "Coldplay" or "Alternative").
-In some ways, this system was similar to Google AdWords.
+In some ways, this system was similar to Adwords (later Google Ads).

 Madwords enabled advertisers to sign up directly via a credit card and was priced on a pay per click (PPC) basis.
 Advertisers could create and upload their text ads, select their targeting criteria, set their budget and PPCs, and view statistics and reports via a password-protected webpage.

 Search boxes

 Social.FM search boxes enabled consumers to search and listen to music from websites and blogs.
 Website and blog operators could customize the search box to incorporate their desired color scheme, size, logo, and preferred artists.
 Consumers could search for artists and listen through a separate browser window.